Leelu55/Articulus/README.md

 - [ ] change house icon on FinishedScreen
 - [ ] modify ForwardButton behaviour -> change position of ForwardButton to next to SelectorButton, change icon to "?", onClick: skip word and show the right article as if the corresponding SelectorButton was clicked (green flash, green Sparkle)
+- [ ] PauseModal can be a HintModal too with closeFunction = setLessonState(LessonState.IsSpeaking)

 ### Content Creation

+- -[ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")
 - [ ] delete badly pronounced words
 - [ ] add more words
 - [ ] write grammar rules and grammar hint texts ("Words ending on 'schaft' are feminin")